sensu/sensu-docs/content/sensu-core/0.29/installation/install-rabbitmq-on-rhel-centos.md

   - [Example standalone configuration](#example-standalone-configuration)
   - [Example distributed configuration](#example-distributed-configuration)

-_NOTE: this guide uses the official software repositories and packages for Erlang and RabbitMQ, as many Linux distributions provide outdated versions that contain known security vulnerabilities and bugs._

 ## Install Erlang (the RabbitMQ runtime) {#install-erlang}

 RabbitMQ runs on the [Erlang runtime][1], so before you can install and run